JackSzwergold/Writing/memories/Vietnam Vet Flips Out.md

 Johnny looked at me and smirked a “What can you do?” kinda smile.
 Things were weird because while people were gossiping and making a fuss, nobody seemed to be being too judgmental about the guy.

 Johnny said something about the guy being a Vietnam war veteran and how the guy apparently had similar flip-outs in the past.
-It seemed like the guy’s Vietnam veteran status exonerated him from the judgement of the building Yentas and others.
+It seemed like the guy’s Vietnam veteran status exonerated him from the judgement of the building Yentas, Johnny and others.

 ***